Frogs, Snails and a Mouse - Vietnamese Adventures in BBQ and Beer

 For those that have been keeping up with our adventures you may have noticed a couple of things:

-• One - We like our food, we are willing to travel for a good meal and are up for trying pretty much anything.
+• One - We like our food.
+We are willing to travel for a good meal and are up for trying pretty much anything.

-• Two - We enjoy a nice cold beer, wherever we are we somehow manage to track down someone selling a refreshing brew.
+• Two - We enjoy a nice cold beer, wherever we are, we somehow manage to track down someone selling a refreshing brew.

 • Finally three - We tend to go with the flow in pretty much any situation, whether that is continuing on as planned amidst a political uprising or just seeing where the night takes us, we tend to let the situation decide our course of action.